rust-lang/book/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 > package name by default.
 Typically, packages with this pattern of containing
 > both a library and a binary crate will have just enough code in the binary
 > crate to start an executable that calls code with the library crate.
 This
-> lets other projects benefit from the most functionality that the package
+> lets other projects benefit from most of the functionality that the package
 > provides, because the library crate’s code can be shared.
 >
 > The module tree should be defined in *src/lib.rs*.
 Then, any public items can